Final Steps Taken Towards Newcastle Culture Fund

 "But, of course, a 50 per cent cut to the culture budget still means serious economic and social impact for Newcastle and beyond."

-"This fund, alongside our Arts Council supported North East Fund for the Arts, will continue to bring innovative support to this crucial sector."
+"This fund, alongse our Arts Council supported North East Fund for the Arts, will continue to bring innovative support to this crucial sector."

 In addition to the Newcastle Culture Fund, the council is also starting-up a capital fund that makes available loans to arts organisations to finance projects, including building extensions and building improvements to help arts organisations generate more income.